-Five Generations of Family Law and Child Custody Experience
+Five Generations of Child Custody and Family Law Experience

-Child Custody Lawyers Serving the areas of Las Vegas, North Las Vegas, Henderson, Overton, Moapa Valley, Mesquite, Laughlin and all of Clark County
+Las Vegas Child Custody Attorneys also Serving the areas of North Las Vegas, Henderson, Overton, Moapa Valley, Mesquite, Laughlin and all of Clark County

 The real focus in any child custody dispute should be determining what is in the child's best interest.
 The child custody attorneys at Mills, Mills & Anderson work hard to help our clients avoid a protracted custody battle.
 A good custody agreement means that conflicts can be avoided.
 When a conflict does arise, a good agreement can help the parties resolve the conflict more fairly and effectively.